Ingeltje/Ingeltje.github.io/_posts/2016-2-23-Hello-World.md

 ## Subtitle

-I feel really blessed to have the opportunity to be part of the Biohack Academy 2019 https://waag.org/en/article/sixth-ibiohack-academy-planned-2019 .
+I feel really blessed to have the opportunity to be part of the [Biohack Academy 2019](https://waag.org/en/article/sixth-ibiohack-academy-planned-2019).
 In this blog I will document what I learn and discover during the next ten weeks as a newbie biohacker in this beautiful building in Amsterdam.

 **bold**